-- The date it was sent to collections
+- The date your lender sent the account to collections.

-These important facts will help you to verify the debt.
+These important facts will help you verify the debt.

-You have the right to ask for debt verification, which the creditor should send to you within five days of contacting you.
-Because Alliance One works in partnership with your creditor, they should have that information readily available.
+You have the right to ask for debt verification which the creditor should send you within five days of contacting you.
+Because Alliance One works in partnership with your creditor, your rep should have this information available.

-While speaking to a representative, you should note their tone, their claims, and any actions they say they can take with you.
-Also notate the time of the call.
-This notation is needed in the case that the representative uses illegal tactics or verbalizes false claims.
+While speaking to a representative, you should note his or her claims.
+Also, note any actions the representative proposes.
+And write down the time of the call.
+You’ll need to know this in case the representative uses illegal tactics or makes false claims.

 If the account is listed on your credit report, you have the right to validate the debt and dispute it.
-If you are not sure how to do so or you don’t feel comfortable with the process, you can seek the assistance of a credit repair company to initiate communications on your behalf.
+If you are not sure how to do this, you could get help from a credit repair company that will communicate on your behalf.

-Just as you can expect when dealing with a call center, you may encounter a less-than knowledgeable or dishonest representative.
-Although not indicative of call center employees as a whole, it can often lead to you feeling negative towards a company.
+As you can expect when dealing with any call center, you may encounter a less-than-knowledgeable or unhelpful representative.
+This is not indicative of call center employees as a whole, but this sort of experience can leave you with negative feelings about a company.

-Alliance is not without critical evaluation.
-Consumers have complained that when asking Alliance One to verify a debt, the representative has asked for their social security number and date of birth in return.
-Although this may be standard practice if you already have an account with a company, if you are wanting to verify that information is correct – refuse to give out your full social security information in the case you encounter an unscrupulous employee.
+This may be standard practice if you already have an account with a company.
+However, if you are wanting to verify that the agency’s information is correct, refuse to give out your full Social Security information in case you encounter an unscrupulous employee.

-Other complaints made about Alliance One state that they have charges that are not the same as the original creditor.
+Other complaints about Alliance One state that the agency reports debts that are not the same as the original creditor.
 For instance, a complainant stated in our research that Alliance One contacted them about a debt they had already paid months prior, stating he owed more money for the same traffic violation.

 Several complainants have stated that Alliance One has tried to rehash old debts and request payment, even reporting the items on their credit report.